bookcicle/bookcicle_editor/README.md

 - **Superscript** and **Subscript**
 - **Formula** (powered by **KaTeX**)
 - **Image** and **Link** embedding
-- **Tab (Indentation)** control
+- **Indentation** control
+- **Drag and Drop** for content blocks

 These options are highly customizable.
-To modify the toolbar or add custom functionality, you can adjust the toolbar configuration in the `Editor` component.
+To modify the toolbar or add custom functionality, you can adjust the extensions and toolbar configuration in the `Editor` component.

 ### Adding New Features

-To add new functionality or modify existing behavior, you can update the **Quill.js** configuration in `src/components/Editor.jsx`.
-You can easily add custom modules or integrate other third-party libraries to extend the editor’s capabilities.
+To add new functionality or modify existing behavior, you can update the **TipTap** configuration in `src/components/Editor.jsx`.
+TipTap's extension-based architecture allows you to easily add custom extensions or integrate third-party extensions to extend the editor’s capabilities.

+For example, to add a new extension:

+1. Install the extension via npm.
+2. Import the extension in your `Editor.jsx` file.
+3. Add the extension to the `extensions` array in the `useEditor` hook.

 ### Themes

 **Bookcicle Editor** supports theming with **Material UI**.
 You can easily switch between light and dark themes or customize the existing theme to match your branding.

-An MUI `<ThemeProvider><Editor /></ThemeProvider>` should wrap this component, see App.jsx for an example.
+An MUI `<ThemeProvider><Editor /></ThemeProvider>` should wrap this component.
+See `App.jsx` for an example.

 ### Formula Support

 The editor includes support for LaTeX-style formulas using **KaTeX**.
-You can insert formulas using the `fx` button in the toolbar.
+You can insert formulas using the appropriate button in the toolbar.
 Ensure you have **KaTeX** installed:

 ```bash
 npm install katex